lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Troubleshooting missing libraries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some linkers need explicit instructions to link in library code.
+Some linkers need explicit instructions to link to library code.
 Libraries are needed to provide standard functions, such as ``printf``, that are called by the EnergyPlusToFMU source code.
 If the linker emits an error message indicating it cannot find a particular function, then consult your development environment's documentation to determine which libraries it may need.